vladimirttt123/collectfs/README.md

 ### Limitations
 * No unicode support
 * No subfolders support
+* No config reread (after config change need unmount and mount)
 * Full path to files should be used
 ### Example
 Following config defines 2 files each splitted in 2 folders